Coach House Design Adelaide Hills | SpaceCraft Joinery | Projects

 The Brief

-...Bre couldn’t believe her luck with this demanding but highly rewarding brief and, like Cinderella, she went to town and had a ball....
+...We couldn’t believe our luck with this demanding but highly rewarding brief and, like Cinderella, we went to town and had a ball....

 Once upon a time, 20 years ago, our clients were married at a magnificent manor in the Adelaide Hills.
 And in that love-struck moment, a crazy dream was born: someday, they would live here.
 Every time they drove past it over all those years, the yearning fluttered anew and, against all hope, they watched and waited.
 Then, in 2021, they discovered the manor had been sold.
 But instead of crushing their dream, that was actually the catalyst that made it real.
 Because adjacent to the manor was the shell of its old coach house, which the new owners decided to subdivide and sell.
 The fairytale had a new chapter: the Cinderella Coach House was going to get its make-over.
-And our Bre Tarca would be the fairy godmother who waved her magic wand.
+And our design team would be the fairy godmothers who waved their magic wands.

 Originally, this Coach House was the manor’s barn and stables, built at the same time in about 1915.
 When our hero couple bought it, it was basically just a shell.
 But it was anything but humble or a mere blank canvas, with splendid heritage features including the quoin work, raked gable roof, brick floors and massive arched barn doors.
 These would need to be honoured and complemented, albeit in a manner befitting a modern lifestyle.

 The kitchen was to be located right next to the arched window.
 And that arch would excitingly set the shape of things to come.
 An adjoining room was going to serve as both a pantry and laundry combined, so it needed to house the household groceries, a freestanding French-door fridge, microwave and Thermomix, as well as a washing machine/dryer tower and linen storage.
-Bre couldn’t believe her luck with this demanding but highly rewarding brief and, like Cinderella, she went to town and had a ball.
+We couldn’t believe our luck with this demanding but highly rewarding brief and, like Cinderella, we went to town and had a ball.

 Our Resolution